-The student must complete 310 hours of clinical training to graduate and receive their diploma.
+The student must complete 310 hours of clinical training to graduate and receive their certificate.
 The students will have hands on experience, using their knowledge from the theory and skills learned in the classroom.
 A clinical instructor will be with the students for 200 hours of supervised clinical placement in both a long term care facility and a community facility.
 Students must then complete 110 hours of unsupervised clinical placement in both a long term care facility and community facility.

 CPR and First Aid Certification

 A two-day certified course in First Aid and CPR for adults is provided at the College

 Emphasis is placed on thinking about success from day one and developing the non-technical skills to enhance personal, academic and career success.
 Topics include: goal setting, time management, learning styles, memory techniques, note taking and test writing techniques.